samtcasino/GestioneCasino/README.md

 [Code](code): the folder containing the source code of the project's implementation (see chapter 3 of documentation, "Implementazione").

+[Design](design): the path where the project's design phase is found.
+Contains the database's design.

 [Documentation](documentation): the path in which the project's documentation is stored.

 [Gantt diagrams](gantt%20diagrams): the folder where the gantt diagrams used for planning are found (see chapter 1.6 of documentation, "Pianificazione").